USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/services/get.configserver.md

 ---
-title: Advanced › Services › get.configserver.dev
+title: Advanced › Services › get.configserver.shop
 tags:
   - services
   - get.sh
-  - get.configserver.dev
+  - get.configserver.shop
 ---

-# get.configserver.dev <!-- omit from toc -->
+# get.configserver.shop <!-- omit from toc -->

-The subdomain [get.configserver.dev](https://get.configserver.dev) provides a simple online service for downloading the latest version of CSF using a Bash script.
+The subdomain [get.configserver.shop](https://get.configserver.shop) provides a simple online service for downloading the latest version of CSF using a Bash script.

 By default, running the script downloads the latest CSF release to the current directory.
 Optional arguments allow you to extend its functionality, including automatically extracting the archive and installing CSF immediately after download.